The Greatest: Guitar Instrumentals

 This swaggersome cut from 1958 promptly puts paid to any notions that guitar instrumentals are mere excuses for a show of technique.
 Rumble is nothing but full-on attitude, with a lead guitar sound achieved by slashing the speaker cone with a razor in order to get a hotter, more distorted tone.

 Rumble got its name since one of the producers thought it sounded like a streetfight.
-We know what he means: you can also hear the biker jackets and switchblades in the mean tune.
-Fun trivia: this is one of the very first recorded songs to feature power chords.
+We know what he means: you can almost hear the biker jackets and switchblades in this mean tune.
+Fun trivia: Rumble is one of the very first recorded songs to feature power chords.
 Appropriate!

 Apache – The Shadows